-Baseline emissions (BE_y)
+Baseline emissions $(BE_y)$

-The quantity of net electricity generation supplied by the project plant/unit to the grid in year y (EG{faciclity,y}, in MWh/yr) was determined, for the purpose of ex-ante estimative as being equal to the average assured power as estimated by a third party40 multiplied by the number of hours in the year.
-The result is that the electricity generation by the plant considered in this CDM Project Activity is equal to 113,004MWh/year (Table 11).
+The quantity of net electricity generation supplied by the project plant/unit to the grid in year y (EGfaciclity,y, in MWh/yr) was determined, for the purpose of ex-ante estimative as being equal to the average assured power as provided to banks while applying for financing and to the government while requesting the project's approval multiplied by the number of hours in the year.
+The result is that the electricity generation by the plant considered in this CDM Project Activity is equal to 85,848MWh/year (Table 11).